berkeley-scf/r-bootcamp-fall-2022/README.md

 The workshop doesn't assume any specific R knowledge and starts from the very basics, but it goes at a fairly quick pace (hence *bootcamp*).
 This is appropriate for:

- - Those with some (but not necessarily much) R experience who want a refresher, want to take their skills to the next level, or want to see a holistic presntation of what's possible in R.
+ - Those with some (but not necessarily much) R experience who want a refresher, want to take their skills to the next level, or want to see a holistic presentation of what's possible in R.
  - Those with some experience in another language (e.g., Python, MATLAB, C/C++, Java) who would like an introduction to R.
+ - Those who are incoming Statistics or Biostatistics graduate students to UC Berkeley.
  - Those will little or no R experience (or other programming experience) who think they are likely to be able to keep up with the pace.
 If so, you should look through the first few modules (Modules 1-3, to be presented Saturday morning) to get a feel for the nature of the bootcamp.
 You should play around with R some in advance of the workshop, as discussed [below](#preparing-for-the-course-course-content).

 In prior years, we've had two tracks, with one track serving to provide a slower pace for those with no experience with R or other programming languages.
 Unfortunately, this year we do not have staffing to support two tracks.